julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 # Summary

-Determination of the structures of proteins have been a central scientific focus since the early 1960s [@Dill2008] with technological advances facilitating experimental structures of stable, folded proteins by nuclear magnetic resonance (NMR) spectroscopy [@Kanelis2001], X-ray crystallography [@Smyth2000], and cryo-electron microscopy [@Malhotra2019], as well as the recent computational prediction of structures [refs to AlphaFold and RoseTTAFold].
+Structural determination of proteins have been a central scientific focus since the early 1960s [@Dill2008] with technological advances facilitating experimental structures of stable, folded proteins by nuclear magnetic resonance (NMR) spectroscopy [@Kanelis2001], X-ray crystallography [@Smyth2000], and cryo-electron microscopy [@Malhotra2019], as well as the recent computational prediction of structures [@Jumper2021; @Baek2021].
 Modeling intrinsically disordered proteins and disordered regions (IDPs/IDRs), however, remains challenging due to their highly dynamic nature and low-propensity to form low energy folded structures [@Mittag2007].